Glasgow Warriors: Pro14 era

+2017-18 : Dave Rennie in charge

 With the addition of two South African sides, the Pro12 expanded to become the Pro14 for season 2017-18.

 The format of the league changed to accommodate the extra teams.
 It was split into two conferences and matches played in a conference system with the addition of 2 derby fixtures.
 The play-off system also changed with the winners of the conferences hosting a Semi-Final and each conference runners up and 3rd place teams playing off in Quarter-Final fixtures.

 For the Pro14's inaugural season, Glasgow Warriors were placed in a conference with the Ospreys, Blues, Munster, Connacht, Zebre and Cheetahs.
 After a blistering start with 10 straight wins, the Warriors were the first team to secure a play-off place.
 The Warriors won top place in Conference A and secured a home semi-final.
 Inconsistent form in the latter half of the season then cost the Warriors; losing in the semi-final to Scarlets.

+2018-19: Pro14 Final in Glasgow

 Glasgow Warriors' conference did not change for season 2018-19 but home and away fixtures were swapped from the previous year.

 Other than a blip against the Southern Kings and a notable dip in the Festive period against Edinburgh and Benetton Treviso, by and large Glasgow Warriors seemed to ease through their fixtures.
 By the end of the regular season Glasgow were top of Conference A again and setting new records:- the final regular season match against Edinburgh Rugby saw the Warriors hit a club record of 7 consecutive try bonus point league wins; their total of 15 try bonus points throughout the season was a new Pro14 record; their 81 points scored was the most ever scored in a league campaign by Glasgow Warriors; and their 83 tries was the most scored in a league campaign by Glasgow Warriors; and their 621 points scored was the most scored in a league campaign by Glasgow Warriors.
 They narrowly lost to Leinster in the final at Celtic Park following an error by Stuart Hogg in the Warriors try-line.
 The Celtic Park final attendance, swelled by Glasgow Warriors fans normally unable to watch at a sold-out Scotstoun, remains the highest in the Celtic League/Pro12/Pro14 history.